Jsparrow/jsparrow.github.io/docs/rules/remove-unused-fields.md

 ## Configuration

-This rule provides a dedicated configuration wizard that allows users to:
+This rule, together with [Remove Unused Methods](remove-unused-methods.html) provides a dedicated configuration wizard that allows users to:
 * choose which fields to remove based on their access modifier.
 By default only the `private` modifier is selected.
 * choose the search scope for field references.
 It can either be set to `Project` or `Workspace`.
 * choose whether to deliberately remove the fields whose initializers may cause side effects.
 By default this option is not checked.